basilmeer/carecloud-l1-coffee-shop-app/README.md

-# CareCloud L1 Technical Interview Coffee Shop Application
+# CareCloud L1 Technical Interview Coffee Shop Application | Backend

 This README serves as a documentation for the decisions I've made regarding the structure of the application as well as what I've inferred from the document and thus coded.